The Airmen's Stories - Sgt. C J Saward

 He returned to the motor car industry and worked for Daimler, Humber, British Leyland, Standard and Triumph as a designer.

-He became Principal Engineer with Jaguar Cars and retired in 1983.
+He became Principal Engineer with Jaguar Cars in 1978 before retiring in 1983.

 Saward died in June 1988 in Kenilworth, Warwicks.